10 Important Social Skills to Teach Preschoolers

 Not everyone says exactly what they mean; teaching your child to read non-verbal cues like body language and tone of voice will help them communicate better with people and form relationships with others.

 TV is a great way to teach non-verbal skills.
-Put on your child’s favorite show but mute the volume.
+Put on your child’s favorite show, but mute the volume.
 Pause the show periodically and ask your child what they think the character is feeling.
-Show them how the character’s facial expression and body language demonstrates their feelings in the scene.
+Show them how the character’s facial expression and body language demonstrate their feelings in the scene.

 For a more fun activity, try charades.
 Invite the whole family, get a few notecards, and write an emotion on each card.
 Take turns drawing a card from the stack and acting out the emotions.
 Your child will learn how to express themselves non-verbally in addition to learning how to read non-verbal communication from others.